-Still, we can evaluate the possible confounding of rivalry by regime type differences, taking advantage of the full range of variation in our data.
+Still, we can disentangle rivalry from regime type differences, taking advantage of the full range of variation in our data.
 To that end, we regressed the marginal mean values for each country of immigrant origin generated by the survey experiments on a rival-ally dummy and on differences in the democracy scores between each survey country and country of immigrant origin (again relying on the V-Dem dataset).
-The results of this dyadic analysis with 88 observations indicate that regime difference is not significantly associated with the marginal means of immigrant preference (beta= -0.068; p= 0.416), whereas a rival geopolitical relationship clearly is (beta= -0.752; p= 0.000).
+The results of this dyadic analysis with 88 observations indicate that regime difference is not significantly associated with the marginal means of immigrant preference (beta = -0.068; p = 0.416), whereas a rival geopolitical relationship clearly is (beta = -0.752; p = 0.000).

-Over-time analysis of the preference for Ukrainian immigrants and rejection of Russian immigrants
+Over-Time Analysis of the Preference for Ukrainian Immigrants and Rejection of Russian Immigrants

 A more direct way to isolate the international relations dimension from other attributes of the countries of immigrant origin is to identify cases where levels of rivalry/alliance change dramatically over time, while other attributes, including regime type, remain constant.
-As mentioned earlier, the survey experiment was fielded both prior to and after Russia's invasion of Ukraine on February 24 of 2022.
-The Russian aggression represents an unexpected exogeneous shock within the duration of our survey.
+As mentioned earlier, the survey experiment was fielded both prior to and after Russia's invasion of Ukraine on February 24, 2022.
+The Russian aggression represents an unexpected exogenous shock within the duration of our survey.

-We can therefore use the "unexpected event during survey design" (UESD) (Muñoz et al. 2020), whose validity rests on several assumptions: excludability (that only the event in question affects the outcome variable); ignorability (that the pre- and post-event samples do not vary systematically); compliance (that respondents in the post-event sample are actually aware of the event); and lack of post-treatment bias (that the event does not affect survey responses to covariates and moderators other than the outcome of interest).
+We can therefore use the "unexpected event during survey design" (UESD) (Muñoz, Falcó-Gimeno, and Hernández 2020), whose validity rests on several assumptions: excludability (that only the event in question affects the outcome variable); ignorability (that the pre- and post-event samples do not vary systematically); compliance (that respondents in the post-event sample are actually aware of the event); and lack of post-treatment bias (that the event does not affect survey responses to covariates and moderators other than the outcome of interest).
 We only view ignorability bias as a serious challenge for our design, to be discussed below together with humanitarian concerns as a possible alternative causal channel.